Devonta Freeman Player Prop Bets for NFL Week 17 | Baltimore vs. Los Angeles 1/2/2022

 - Note: Freeman's stats vs. Rams date back to 2016.

-- The Rams have the NFL's sixth-ranked defense against the run, surrendering 96.9 yards per game.
+- In terms of defending against the run, the Rams are sixth in the league, allowing 96.9 yards per game.

-- The Rams have allowed 17 rushing touchdowns, 26th in the NFL.
+- Freeman and the Ravens will face off against the NFL's 26th-ranked defense in terms of rushing touchdowns allowed (17).

 Recent Performances

-- Against the Bengals last week, Freeman rushed six times for 17 yards and scored one touchdown.
+- Freeman put together a 17-yard rushing performance in last week's matchup with the Bengals, carrying the ball six times while scoring one touchdown.

-- Freeman has 103 rushing yards (34.3 ypg) on 25 carries with one touchdown in his last three games.
+- In his last three games, Freeman has collected 103 rushing yards (34.3 per game) on 25 attempts with one touchdown.

 Freeman's Baltimore Teammates